LandCover.ai: Dataset for Automatic Mapping of Buildings, Woodlands, Water and Roads from Aerial Imagery: Introduction

-However, none of the above provide segmentation of buildings, woodlands, and water simultaneously.
-To address this issue, we introduce \dataset (\textbf{Land Cover} from \textbf{A}erial \textbf{I}magery) dataset suitable for semantic segmentation, which contains three manually annotated classes mentioned above.
-We collected images of 216.27~km\textsuperscript{2} of lands across Poland, medium-sized country in Central Europe, 39.51~km\textsuperscript{2} with resolution 50~cm per pixel and 176.76~km\textsuperscript{2} with resolution 25~cm per pixel.
+However, none of the above provide segmentation of buildings, woodlands, water, and roads simultaneously.
+To address this issue, we introduce \datasetlongname dataset suitable for semantic segmentation, which contains four manually annotated classes mentioned above.
+We collected images of 216.27~km\textsuperscript{2} of lands across Poland, a medium-sized country in Central Europe, 39.51~km\textsuperscript{2} with resolution 50~cm per pixel and 176.76~km\textsuperscript{2} with resolution 25~cm per pixel.
 Furthermore, we provide some results of a baseline model as a benchmark for comparison.